Michael Moore (to Obama) three months ago:

 Moore is a symptom of the terminal political disease that is "democracy" in the here and now.
 Unfortunately he has a podium available whenever he wants one.

-"What's your secret--rewatching them with the offspring, or a massive Star Trek-sized brain?"
+10. “What’s your secret–rewatching them with the offspring, or a massive Star Trek-sized brain?”

 Both.
 I'm a life-long fan of classic animation, so a lot of it is stuck in my head.
 I once got paid $500 (plus travel and dinner) to screen and discuss Tex Avery's work at Villanova.
 When I told my son about this many years later, he smiled.
 "Hey Dad.
 A couple of those a week and you'd have a great job!"
 If only.